Amystherdam/setup_rails_react_rest/README.md

 #### TO DO

-- [ ] current_user exist?
 - [ ] Two forms of authentication
-- [ ] Check if there are texts in Portuguese yet
-- [ ] Create a schema from other documentation files
 - [ ] Insert Jest tests setup
 - [ ] Deploy Heroku